GarrettJudd/FFIEC/PaaS WebApp/Azure Security and Compliance Blueprint - FFIEC PaaS WebApp Overview.md

 ## Threat model

-The data flow diagram for this reference architecture is available for [download](https://aka.ms/) or can be found below.
+The data flow diagram for this reference architecture is available for [download](https://aka.ms/FFIECpaasdfd/) or can be found below.
 This model can help customers understand the points of potential risk in the system infrastructure when making modifications.

 ![PaaS WebApp for FFIEC Threat Model](Azure%20Security%20and%20Compliance%20Blueprint%20-%20FFIEC%20PaaS%20WebApp%20Threat%20Model.png)

 ## Compliance documentation

-The [Azure Security and Compliance Blueprint – FFIEC Customer Responsibility Matrix](https://aka.ms/) lists all security objectives required by FFIEC.
-This matrix details whether the implementation of each objctive is the responsibility of Microsoft, the customer, or shared between the two.
+The [Azure Security and Compliance Blueprint – FFIEC Customer Responsibility Matrix](https://aka.ms/FFIECcrm/) lists all security objectives required by FFIEC.
+This matrix details whether the implementation of each objective is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint – FFIEC PaaS Web Application Implementation Matrix](https://aka.ms/) provides information on which FFIEC requirements are addressed by the PaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered objective.
+The [Azure Security and Compliance Blueprint – FFIEC PaaS Web Application Implementation Matrix](https://aka.ms/FFIECpaascim/) provides information on which FFIEC requirements are addressed by the PaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered objective.

 ## Guidance and recommendations